 How to create a live-score website

-Welcome to our short series of how to create a live-score website using the football api of live-score-api.com.
+Welcome to our short series of how to create a live-score website using the soccer API of live-score-api.com.
 In this first video, we're just going to set up our developer machine and create our very own first page containing only live-scores.
 In the following videos, we're going to go through all of our features that we can find in our documentation.
 Going through fixtures, match events. past matches or history data, head-to-head team comparison, and getting the league standings.

 Before we can start developing our website we need to make sure that we have some things set up.
 First, we need is an account at live-score-api.com which we already have here and then we need an API key and API secret which we will change for every single video.
 You can get yours from your profile.
 In the top right corner, you can go to your profile and then you will find your key and secret.
 You need both of them to access our data.